mozilla/ecosystem-platform/docs/reference/oauth-details.md

 ### prompt=none and security

-For users that are already authenticated to Firefox Accounts, `prompt=none` bypasses the FxA authorization screen and redirects back to the RP without any user interaction.
+For users that are already authenticated to Mozilla accounts, `prompt=none` bypasses the FxA authorization screen and redirects back to the RP without any user interaction.
 This behavior applies equally to users with 2FA enabled and could easily cause confusion with users.
-The Firefox Accounts team only enables the use of `prompt=none` for a service if both a good use case exists and the integration has been audited.
+The Mozilla accounts team only enables the use of `prompt=none` for a service if both a good use case exists and the integration has been audited.

 ### Future directions